 Scanning of Eccentric Flints which were originally discovered in the Rosalila Temple over 20 years ago.
 New technology has peaked new interest in past projects and the Copan Maya Foundation funded this important project.
 Protecting Sacred Space written by Ricardo Agurcia Fasquelle, Payson Sheets and Karl Taube was published in 2016 about the Rosalila eccentric flint chert cache discovered in the Copan Valley.
 The book is available through Amazon and is also available as a PDF through the Mesoweb Website.

 Project Oropendola: The Copan Maya Foundation provided emergency funding to the Oropendola Project which had come to a standstill after years of work due to major political unrest in the central government.
 A large amount of tunnel consolidation work had been finished and a small section remained.
 The project could not continue because the new government was left with a major fiscal disaster.
 International aid had been frozen and time was running out because the project was due to shut down in less than six months.
 Copan Maya Foundation provided the necessary funds to complete consolidating the tunnels and also many delicate conservation tasks.
-A conservator was obtained for two months to finish much of the restoration of ceramic vessels removed from Tomb 08.01 in Oropendola Temple.
+A conservator was obtained for two months to finish much of the restoration of ceramic vessels removed from Tomb 08.01 under the Oropendola Temple.
 During this time a journalist from Archaeology Magazine arrived to do research for an article.
 The exclusive article became the cover story of its September/October 2009 edition.
 Because of funds provided by Copan Maya Foundation years of work that would have been lost were rescued and the fifth-century tomb was presented to the world through this article.